JaylyDev/jaylydev.github.io/posts/terminator.md

 Initial Release

-# Download
+# Installation

 After downloading the add-on below and import the add-on to Minecraft, **make sure both resource pack and behavior pack are imported** so you do not have the error related to incompatibility when applying the add-on.

-> [!IMPORTANT]
->
-> - The Terminator add-on is currently in early testing, as this add-on is being rewritten to be compatible with Minecraft versions 1.20.70 or above.
-The Add-On is unstable.
->
+**Notes**:

-> - **Join my Discord server** or **report to Terminator GitHub Repository** if there are any issues, questions and feedbacks regarding to the add-on's installation or the gameplay.
+**Join my Discord server** or **report to Terminator GitHub Repository** if there are any issues, questions and feedbacks regarding to the add-on's installation or the gameplay.

->
-> - Terminator entity can cause massive destruction. **Please save a copy of your world** before activating this add-on!
+Terminator entity can cause massive destruction. **Please save a copy of your world** before activating this add-on!

->
-> - You are allowed to repost this add-on to other websites or make a YouTube video for commercial purposes, provided that you must put the link this post https://jaylydev.github.io/posts/terminator/ in the description of the video or a webpage and must not have any other direct-download links.
+You are allowed to repost this add-on to other websites or make a YouTube video for commercial purposes, provided that you must put the link this post https://jaylydev.github.io/posts/terminator/ in the description of the video or a webpage and must not have any other direct-download links.

->
-> - This add-on is compatible with **Minecraft Bedrock v1.20.70 or above**.
+This add-on is compatible with **Minecraft Bedrock v1.20.70 or above**.
 It won't work on Minecraft Education (unless you're using Preview)

+# Downloads

+Click the link below and choose a version to download.

 - [Download Minecraft Terminator Add-On](/posts/terminator/downloads/)
 - [Submit a bug report to improve the add-on](https://github.com/JaylyDev/terminator/issues/new?assignees=&labels=bug&projects=&template=bug_report.md&title=)